-The video guide to downloading Creative Commons images is below.
-But if this is new to you, take a minute to understand the concept.
-It’s a cool idea that is helping change the standards for copyright control and usage rights all over the world.
-But you still need to give credit where credit is due.
+Creative Commons (CC) is a cool idea that is helping change the standards for copyright control and usage rights all over the world.
+But you still need to give proper credit.

 If you want to understand the different licensing options within the Creative Commons umbrella, it’s all broken down online in an easy-to-understand way.
 Works of journalism can use some materials that are off-limits for commercial reproduction, and being part of a non-profit educational institution offers additional options to Annenberg Media staff.
 If you’re modifying an image— including it in a graphic, for instance—that opens up some broader usage possibilities as well.

 All that said, here’s the big picture: don’t be sloppy and get yourself and the newsroom in trouble for copyright violations.
 It could lead to legal consequences and undermines the work of photographers.
 And it’s not a good look.

 Check the rights for every photo you want to use.
 It’s safe to always assume attribution is required in the form of a photographer credit.

 Once you understand those rules: finding and downloading Creative Commons images is easy.
 CreativeCommons.org has a search feature, as does Flickr.
 Pexels and Pixabay have huge databases images that can be used for projects.
 There are more images available for you to use legally without paying a cent than ever before.

 Google Image search also allows you to sort results by their usage rights.
 Check out this screengrab of how to filter via the “Usage Rights” tool.